-These explorations have inspired us to use ML to predict virtual system parameters and design an adaptive framework that updates the simulation timestep and autotunes the virtual parameters characterizing the dynamics of ions near polarizable NPs to yield a more stable and efficient MD simulation.
-Related work in the area of adapting timestep in a simulation has largely focused on using analytical approaches to multiple time step integration (Luehr et al. 2014; Tuckerman et al. 1992).
-Recent work has also focused on adaptive ensemble simulations to enhance the computational efficiency of biomolecular simulations Kasson and Jha (2018).
-We also note that the development of autotuning technology for high-performance applications, which involves automatic generation of a search space of possible kernels for a computational task to identify the best possible kernel, has been extensively explored to reduce execution time and enhance programmer productivity (Whaley and Dongarra 1998), with recent work involving the use of ML-based approaches for identifying the search space (Balaprakash et al. 2018).
-In Section 4, we describe the results of our experiments with different regression-based ML models to identify and tune optimal virtual parameters for the dynamical optimization framework.
+These explorations have inspired us to use ML to design an adaptive MD-based dynamical optimization framework that updates the simulation timestep and auto-tunes the virtual parameters characterizing the dynamics of ions near polarizable NPs to yield a more stable and efficient simulation.
+Related work in the area of adapting timestep in a simulation has involved using analytical approaches to multiple timestep integration (Luehr et al. 2014; Tuckerman et al. 1992).
+Recent work has also focused on adaptive ensemble simulations to enhance the computational efficiency of biomolecular simulations (Kasson and Jha 2018).
+We also note the development of auto-tuning technology for high-performance computing applications to reduce execution time and enhance programmer productivity (Whaley and Dongarra 1998).
+Here, auto-tuning relates to the automatic generation of a search space of possible kernels for a computational task to identify the best possible kernel, with recent work involving the use of ML-based approaches for identifying the search space (Balaprakash et al. 2018).
+In Section 4, we describe the results of our experiments with different regression-based ML models to identify and tune optimal simulation parameters in MD simulations based on the dynamical optimization framework.

-3 Dynamical Optimization Framework for Simulating Ions near Polarizable NPs
+3 Dynamical Optimization Framework for Simulating lons near Polarizable NPs